abigail-ryan/famous-places/README.md

 | ---| ---| ---|
 | Username Input | Requires a minimum of 2 characters | Fail |

 The form input field fails to require a user to input a minimum of 2 characters for a username.
+However the max input does work, preventing users inputting more than 10 characters.
 This fail is possibly due to the fact that I have allowed inputting a username to be optional, rather than required.
 I prefer to keep the username input optional, however I will look into a solution to this minlenght issue for future projects.

 #### Validation and Lightouse Testing